I've been into hip hop music and culture since my teens back in the early 1980s. I've seen it go through many changes, bumps, and curves.

 18. Mac Dre

 Obscene and unmatched, Mac Dre could have gone anywhere and stuck out like a sore thumb or blended and flowed with anyone from the countryside to the city.
 His execution sounds like someone kicking back at the party jabbering stuff off the top of his head, and he did it well.

 His subject matter covered everything from the pressures of extreme poverty and crime to heavy drug use and spontaneous fun in the street or underground club.
 Fun and frenetic, Mac Dre is in a class of his own and is everything all at once.

 17. Das Racist

-This crew of Latino and East Indian Hip Hop jokers took their name from a phrase which they use in humorous fashion to lighten the load of seeking racial issues under rocks and behind curtains; the point is to lessen the sting all around.
+This crew of Latino and East Indian hip hop jokers took their name from a phrase which they use in a humorous fashion to lighten the load of seeking racial issues under rocks and behind curtains; the point is to lessen the sting all around.
 With unique and strangely catchy samples, ranging from soap opera theme songs to Billy Joel classics, and with a lackadaisical tone and execution, these guys make head bobbing hits across the Internet.
-Out of this world and entertaining, definitely outside of normal parameters of Hip Hop.
+Out of this world and entertaining, definitely outside of the normal parameters of hip hop.